10 Best Coffee Alternatives to Try This Year

 Just because you switch over to a coffee alternative doesn’t mean you need to give up the beloved flavor of a traditional cup o’ joe.
 Brewed chicory mimics the flavor of regular coffee pretty seamlessly without containing any caffeine or upsetting your digestive system.
 “Chicory is a prebiotic, and it is the botanical with the highest content of inulin, a soluble fiber that nourishes the microflora in the microbiome,” Caroline MacDougall, the CEO and founder of Teeccino, tells Reader’s Digest.
 Its high levels of inulin (not to be confused with insulin) can help increase your gut’s good bacteria, tame blood sugar levels, and even reduce the risk of colon cancer.
 Plus, brewed chicory can improve brain health, courtesy of its levels of manganese and vitamin B6.

 Now that we know some of its health benefits, let’s move on to what makes chicory such a convenient source of natural energy, starting with its high levels of potassium.
 Some chicory beverages, like Teeccino’s, contain even more potassium than popular sports drinks, which helps restore electrolytes, providing a boost of energy without the crash that caffeine gives you.
 How can you test out some of this stuff for yourself?
 Teeccino offers herbal chicory “coffee” that can be brewed like coffee, steeped like tea, or prepared like an instant beverage to cut down on time.
-All of these coffee alternatives also happen to make great food gifts for the right person on your list.
+Since you’ll be brewing this as usual coffee, you’ll still need to know how to clean a coffee maker.

 If you’ve already dropped hundreds (if not more) on an at-home espresso machine and don’t want it to go to waste by ditching espresso altogether, barley (or “orzo”) coffee will be your best friend.
 Also known as caffè d’orzo, this Italian coffee substitute is caffeine-free and made from roasted ground barley grains.
 As you could probably guess, barley doesn’t exactly taste like traditional espresso; instead, it touts an “earthy, slightly bitter taste, with less body and richness,” according to The Kitchn.
 Although its most popular preparation method is via espresso machine, barley coffee can also be made using a regular coffee pot or a stove-top Moka pot.